- Sport Business

 The key to making the playbook stick lies in harmonizing both of these memory systems.
 Ideally, a player ‘knows’ the information and could sketch out a play on a napkin from memory if necessary; but the athlete also ‘owns’ the knowledge held in the playbook because it’s locked into an implicit and automatic procedural memory system that doesn’t rely on language or words.

-The Platypus Institute takes the ability of a player to ‘know’ and ‘own’ the playbook to the next level by optimizing a pro athlete’s attention and focus, working memory, and visual processing speed.
-All of the brain functions needed to make the playbook for any sport stick in an athlete’s mind can be monitored and optimized using Platypus technology.
+Optios takes the ability of a player to ‘know’ and ‘own’ the playbook to the next level by optimizing a pro athlete’s attention and focus, working memory, and visual processing speed.
+All of the brain functions needed to make the playbook for any sport stick in an athlete’s mind can be monitored and optimized using Optios technology.

 Optimizing the overall workload capacity of a player’s brain by prescribing proven neuroscience-based cognitive exercises that boost attention and focus, memory, and brain processing speeds help the playbook stick in an athlete’s mind.
 Freeing up an athlete’s cognitive workload facilitates tapping into natural instincts and prevents those ‘deer in headlights’ moments.

-The Platypus Neuro ‘Cognitive Combine’ moves the stopwatch from the 40-yard dash to the speed of a player’s cognitive skills.
-This neuroscience-based approach provides Platypus clients with the next competitive edge.
+The Optios Neuro ‘Cognitive Combine’ moves the stopwatch from the 40-yard dash to the speed of a player’s cognitive skills.
+This neuroscience-based approach provides Optios clients with the next competitive edge.

 For more on neuroscience, check out the first three articles in this series: